3dgen/cppwasm-book/en/ch2-c-js/ch2-04-data-exchange.md

 # 2.4 Exchange data between C and JavaScript

-We introduced the memory model and the basic usage of and `Module.HEAP` in 2.3.
+We introduced the memory model and the basic usage of `Module.HEAP` in 2.3.
 This section will delve into how to exchange data between JavaScript and C.

 ## 2.4.1 Parameters and return values